Opinion dynamics and wisdom under out-group discrimination: Continuous linear deviation functions

 \subsection{A graph theoretical description}

-In the remainder, we consider the situation when graphs (i) contain no self-loops and are undirected (simple) in the sense that $W_{ij}=W_{ji}$ and $F_{ij}=F_{ji}$,\footnote{This captures \emph{reciprocity}: amity and enmity are mutual.} (ii) contain at most one type of deviation function $\mathfrak{D}$ across all agents, and (iii) when $\mathfrak{D}$ is linear on the opinion spectrum $S$; in particular, $\mathfrak{D}$ is soft opposition.
-When networks $\mathbf{W}\odot\mathbf{F}$ are so specified, then, as before, $\mathbf{W}\odot\mathbf{F}$ admits an affine-linear representation of the form $(\mathbf{A},\mathbf{d})$ and $\mathbf{A}$ is symmetric: $\mathbf{A}^\intercal=\mathbf{A}$.
-We denote this class of networks by $\SSLS(S)$ (for \emph{S}imple, \emph{L}inear, \emph{S}oft opposition, and where the argument refers to the opinion spectrum).
-Formally, we have the following definition. \begin{definition} Let $S$ be an opinion spectrum of the form $S=[\alpha,\beta]$ or $S=\real$.
-Then, let
+In the remainder, we consider the situation when graphs (i) contain no self-loops and are undirected (simple) in the sense that $W_{ij}=W_{ji}$ and $F_{ij}=F_{ji}$,\footnote{This captures \emph{reciprocity}: amity and enmity are mutual.} (ii) contain at most one type of deviation function $\mathfrak{D}$ across all agents, and (iii) when $\mathfrak{D}$ is linear on the opinion spectrum $S_0$; in particular, $\mathfrak{D}$ is soft opposition.
+When networks $\mathbf{W}\odot\mathbf{F}$ are so specified, then, as before, $\mathbf{W}\odot\mathbf{F}$ admits a linear matrix representation $\mathbf{A}$ where $\mathbf{A}$ is in addition symmetric: $\mathbf{A}^\intercal=\mathbf{A}$.
+We denote this class of networks by $\SSLS(S_0)$ (for \emph{S}imple, \emph{L}inear, \emph{S}oft opposition, and where the argument refers to the opinion spectrum), that is,

-denote the class of multigraphs that satisfy simplicity, symmetricity, etc., as discussed above. \end{definition}
+denotes the class of social networks on agent sets $[n]$ that satisfy simplicity, symmetricity, etc., as described.

-Our first theorem in this context already exhaustively categorizes long-run opinions in terms of the three different social network structures discussed above.
-It differs from our main theorem below in that it assumes \emph{aperiodicity} for the social networks. \begin{theorem} Let $\mathbf{W}\odot\mathbf{F}\in \SSLS(S_0)$.
-Assume that $\mathbf{W}\odot\mathbf{F}$ is strongly connected (since $\mathbf{A}$ is symmetric, we might also simply say `connected') and aperiodic.
-Then: \begin{itemize} \item[(i)] $\mathbf{W}\odot\mathbf{F}$ induces a (non-trivial) polarization if and only if $\mathbf{W}\odot\mathbf{F}$ is opposition bipartite. \item[(ii)] $\mathbf{W}\odot\mathbf{F}$ diverges if and only if $\mathbf{W}\odot\mathbf{F}$ is reverse opposition bipartite. \item[(iii)] $\mathbf{W}\odot\mathbf{F}$ induces a neutral consensus if and only if $\mathbf{W}\odot\mathbf{F}$ is neither opposition bipartite nor reverse opposition bipartite. \end{itemize} \end{theorem} Now, we want to characterize long-run opinions in strongly connected $\mathbf{W}\odot\mathbf{F}$ in case $\mathbf{W}\odot\mathbf{F}$ is \emph{periodic}, rather than aperiodic.
-For this, we need the insight that the concepts of `opposition-bipartiteness' and `reverse opposition bipartiteness' collapse if and only if $\mathbf{W}\odot\mathbf{F}$ is periodic.
-Figures \ref{fig:periodic1} and \ref{fig:periodic2} illustrate.